harishhere360/To-do_list/README.md

 To run the appliation
-go to the clint directoty
+go to the client directoty
 npm start
 next run the backend
 npm run server.js